tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 TcaplusDB/常见问题/信息咨询类_intl_en.md

 <span id="68"></span>
 ### How many tables are in a table group in TcaplusDB?
 In TcaplusDB, a table group can have up to 256 tables.
 If there are more than 256 tables in a table group, you can add a new table group or merge the tables.
-If you need technical support, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) and select **Other** on the **Select the related product** page.
+If you need technical support, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) and select **Others** on the **Select your products** page.

 <span id="69"></span>
 ### What are the restrictions on the key and value fields in TcaplusDB?